 Forget “Year of the Pitcher II”, because with young arms like the ones in this year’s rookie class, the world of baseball could be seeing a trend settling in over the next decade.
+But who deserves to be named Rookie of the Year in the American League?

 While many critics have pushed baseball’s “lean towards pitching” as a follow-up to the Steriod Era, it should not be discounted that there are simply a bevy of talented young arms that are driving ERA’s down – from Felix Hernandez to Josh Johnson, and then some.
 Many of the game’s most talented pitchers haven’t even reached their prime yet.